 So what are AirTags?
 The pitch is that you clip one of these things to an item you don’t want to lose, and you’ll then be able to track it from an Apple device.
 While the rumors we've heard only say that they'll work through iPhones, we'd be surprised if they didn't work with every device in Apple’s ecosystem.

 We still don't know much about the accessory, and Apple hasn't officially acknowledged, or even hinted, that it's coming.
-All we have are leaks and rumors sourced from the usual tech breadcrumbs, including iOS 13 code snippets, that suggest a new device is coming.
+All we have are leaks and rumors sourced from the usual tech breadcrumbs, including code snippets from iOS 13 and iOS 14, that suggest a new device is coming.

 Until we find out more, then, here's what we do know about the Apple AirTags.